1. Create a time management calendar

 2. Understand the instructions and put your best effort into your assignments

 You should start week 1 ready to go!
 Be ready to ask questions, be ready to ask for help, have your time management calendar prepared so you have blocked times to do your readings, assignments, and enough time to study and review the content.
 These expectations seem simple but can get challenging when juggling them against other life priorities.
 Remember, though, if you stick to these expectations, you will be successful!

 Time management is an important life skill and is essential for you to be successful in your courses and program.
 Take the time prior to classes starting to put together a time management calendar.
 This is where you map out and assign/budget your time during each week for academics, work, family, and personal time.
 Creating this calendar will provide you with the pathway to success and allow you to balance college with other aspects of your life.
-Rasmussen College has two excellent resources to help you learn how to manage your time efficiently:
+Rasmussen University has two excellent resources to help you learn how to manage your time efficiently:

 1) Within the Student Success Guide, there is a section entitled Managing Your Time--Getting It All Done with tips and downloads to help you organize your time, including time management calendars to help budget your time.
 Here is a quick link: https://guides.rasmussen.edu/studentsuccessguide/time (scroll down to the bottom box and click on Handouts).
 Please also visit our Time Management Tips from Students box in the Study Skills section of the Health Sciences Guide.